What is Considered Harassment at Work And When Does It Become Unlawful?

 1. Every day as soon as you go on break, your co-worker needs your help with something.
 When you don’t help them, they tell your boss and tries to make you look bad.

 2. You were late getting a report for a client to your boss.
 The client is angry and so is your boss.
 This is the first time it’s ever happened, but now you’re in trouble.
 They call you into their office and raise their voice while telling you how you’ve disappointed them and lost the company money.

 3. Every week, your 22-year-old co-worker sends an email to the whole office with a joke about people that are over 50.
 The latest one was about how all baby boomers need hearing aids.

 Laws Protecting Employees from Harassment

-Unlike the Merriam-Webster, the United States Equal Employment Opportunity Commission (EEOC) has a very specific definition of what is considered harassment at work and their definition is much more clear about unlawful harassment:
+Unlike Merriam-Webster, the United States Equal Employment Opportunity Commission (EEOC) has a very specific definition of what is considered harassment at work; their definition is much clearer about unlawful harassment:

-“Harassment is unwelcome conduct that is based a protected class.
-Protected classes include: race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
+“Harassment is unwelcome conduct that is based on a protected class.
+Protected classes include race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information [and gender identity].